SPACE April 2026 (No. 701)

 Jan.
 16 ‒ Mar.
 21, 2026

-interview Nichola Barrington-Leach Principal, NVLM Architects ¡¿ Kim Bokyoung
+interview Nichola Barrington-Leach Principal, NVBL Architects ¡¿ Kim Bokyoung

 Kim Bokyoung (Kim): What first drew you to Renée Gailhoustet?
 I understand that you studied her work during a residency programme.